MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 2. Connect to your server using Cmder

-    Make sure to replace "`{IP}`" with the IP address of your server that you copied from the link above.
+    Make sure to replace `{IP}` with the IP address of your server that you copied from the link above.

     Launch: `Cmder.exe`